leydisContre7777/leydisContre7777.github.io/README.md

 I'm Leydis Contreras, I'm a Drupal developer who lives in Seville-Spain (but I'm Venezuela).

-This is my personal blog build it with <ahre="'https://jekyllrb.com/>Jekyll</a> and <a href="https://github.com/mx3m/hikari-for-jekyll">Hykari theme</a>, where I hope to write about multiple things:
+This is my personal blog build it with <a href="https://jekyllrb.com/">Jekyll</a> and <a href="https://github.com/mx3m/hikari-for-jekyll">Hykari theme</a>, where I hope to write about multiple things:

 - Code
 - Life